The Expat’s Guide: Apps for expats in the Netherlands

 Manage your money with these apps

-I swear by Transferwise.
+I swear by Wise.
 I use it every month because when take advantage of American credit cards, so we move money to pay it off each month.
-But, if you have house payments, loans, or just family you send money to, Transferwise is amazing.
+But, if you have house payments, loans, or just family you send money to, Wise is amazing.
 We’ve been using it for 5 years now, and just love it.
-Here’s my referral link.
+Here’s my affiliate link.

 If you’re in the Netherlands for a long period, you probably don’t need to figure out the cost equivalent for your home currency.
 XE mostly comes in handy when traveling to places with currencies other than the Euro.
 When living in the Netherlands, it’s so easy to travel, so we use it often!